Correspondence (Page 6) - from November 28th 2008

 Lowther Street still exists today, pretty well as it was in the early 20th century, ie rows of terraced houses on each side.
 The old Icewell Hill complex which consisted of something of a rabbit warren of tightly packed streets and cottages was demolished in the 1960s to make way for the present day blocks of flats, but Lowther Street was preserved, being on the edge of the demolition site.

-Icewell Hill had become a run down area and living conditions were poor judged on today's standards.
+Icewell Hill had become a run down area and living conditions were poor judged by today's standards.
 However many believe the area might have been turned into a charming and desirable mews type development, rather than what many would consider to be the rather featureless blocks of flats that are there today.
-That was the 1960s, out with the old in an with the brave new modern world.
+That was the 1960s, out with the old and in with the brave new modern world.
 The new flats gave much more material comforts but something important was lost.

 Several people living today remember living in the old complex, notably Peggy Parfitt-Moule, now 84, who has written about her life from childhood onwards and can recall many of the people living there including the Isgates, one of whom she went to school with.
 Other former residents who are also members of NLHS inlude Peter Norman and Bill Smith.
 Probably the reason that not many publications feature pictures of the old Icewell Hill is that it was not considered at the time to be an area to take pride in, which is a pity as it was part of the town's history with a real community spirit, which went when it was knocked down.